MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/email-troubleshooting-guide.md

 By turning modern authentication on in Dynamics GP (Application Client ID populated), you are then telling the system to use Modern Authentication vs Basic Authentication (depreciated as of October 2022).
 If you recently upgraded and set up modern authentication, we recommend to be on the latest version if you can of Dynamics GP to encompass all the fixes released around modern authentication.

-Modern Authentication is only supported with Exchange.

 > [!NOTE]
-> **If you recently upgraded to 18.5/18.6 and had Modern Authentication working in a prior release, but now emails are not sending**
+> **If you recently upgraded to 18.5/18.6/18.7 and had Modern Authentication working in a prior release, but now emails are not sending**
 > With the upgrade we are seeing where emails are no longer sending with Modern Authentication enabled.
-The finding is your [Microsoft Entra ID needs to be upgraded](https://community.dynamics.com/gp/b/dynamicsgp/posts/modern-authentication-and-upgrading-to-microsoft-dynamics-gp-18-5)
+The finding is your [Microsoft Entra ID needs to be upgraded](https://community.dynamics.com/blogs/post/?postid=b571b4d4-1d58-41f4-b4a3-3c8ee1c4602c)

 > [!NOTE]